Last updated 23 September 2020

 The case of national ID in India: the ID is the number

-Launched in 2009, Aadhaar is now the largest biometric identification scheme in the world with 1,253B people enrolled as of February 2020.
+Launched in 2009, Aadhaar is now the largest biometric identification scheme in the world, with 1,26B people enrolled as of September 2020.

 With Aadhaar, each resident over 18 in India is issued with their own, unique national identification number, the 12-digit Aadhaar number.